 ~ January 15, 2001, Watchtower

-The point is that Jehovah’s Witnesses say they’re different from other religions, they’re special or more righteous because they have this direction from god.
+The point is that Jehovah’s Witnesses say they’re different from other religions, they’re special or more righteous, because they have this direction from god.
 They don’t claim to be just another club, school, or civic group.
-They claim to have backing from god himself, which is all well and good, except when they also then claim that they can’t be held to any higher standards when it comes to child sex abuse.
+Jehovah’s Witnesses claim to have backing from god himself, which is all well and good, except when they also then claim that they can’t be held to any higher standards when it comes to child sex abuse.

 You can’t have it both ways; you can’t claim you’re special because you have direction from god when it comes to what you teach and believe, but then say that you’re not special when it comes to something as horrific as child sex abuse.

 The book “Shepherd the Flock of God,” the handbook or guidebook used by elders in congregations of Jehovah’s Witnesses, even went so far so as to say: